Definitely-not-AWS-Workshops/workshop-2-blog/content/19-Clean-Up/_index.md

 pre : " <b> 19. </b> "
 ---

-Congratulations!
-You have done your lengthy workshop with running your pipelines and AWS services smoothly.
-Let's clean up AWS resources to avoid additional charge.
+Congratulations on completing the workshop and smoothly running your pipelines and AWSome Books on AWS services!
+Now, let’s clean up your AWS resources to prevent any unnecessary charges.

 **1.** Go to [AWS API Gateway console](https://console.aws.amazon.com/apigateway/).